afqueiruga/cornflakes/README.md

 Similarities
 ------------

+The design of cornflakes is similar to the following libraries:

-1. FEniCS - difficult to generalize past finite elements
+1. [FEniCS](fenicsproject.org) - difficult to generalize past finite elements
-1. MOOSE - No control over main; no DSL
+1. [MOOSE](http://mooseframework.org) - No control over main; no DSL
-1. pyOp2 - Assembler only.
-It seems great, but it was developed in parallel!
-It's only been used for FFC kernels, though.
+1. [PyOp2](https://github.com/OP2/PyOP2) - Assembler only.
+It seems great, but it was developed in parallel to cornflakes!
+It's only been used for FFC kernels.

 A distinction to TensorFlow is what graph entities represent.
 Each Hypergraph represents kernel calculations that _can happen in parallel_, with the graph connectivity representing how small bits of data overlap.
 The purpose of the cornflakes description is to facilitate communication-minimizing graph partitioning across HPC systems.
 E.g., the use case is to distribute tens of millions of calculations representing elements of a mesh across an HPC system, which will have to be evaluated millions of times.
 In TensorFlow, the graph entities are chained together in a Directed Acyclic Graph, which describes _the interdependencies for the ordering_ for the calculations.
 The concepts are not mutually exclusive.
 (On another goal, I'm currently trying to write a TensorFlow node for calling cornflakes assemblies.)